Skip to main content

 The Mekong Delta

 The Mekong Delta is Vietnam’s rice bowl — a vast network of rivers, canals, and islands south of Ho Chi Minh City where life happens on water.
 The floating markets at Cai Rang and Cai Be are working wholesale markets where boats laden with pineapples, dragon fruit, and coconuts trade at dawn.
-A sampan ride through the narrow canals, past fruit orchards and coconut candy workshops, is a glimpse into a way of life that has not fundamentally changed in centuries.
+A sampan ride through the narrow canals, past fruit orchards and coconut candy workshops, is a glimpse into a way of life that hasn’t fundamentally changed in centuries.

-We pair the Mekong Delta with Ho Chi Minh City (two days exploring the War Remnants Museum, the Cu Chi Tunnels, District 1’s rooftop bars, and the city’s own extraordinary street food scene) for a southern Vietnam experience that contrasts perfectly with the north.
+I pair the Mekong Delta with Ho Chi Minh City (two days exploring the War Remnants Museum, the Cu Chi Tunnels, District 1’s rooftop bars, and the city’s own extraordinary street food scene) for a southern Vietnam experience that contrasts perfectly with the north.

 Vietnam is exceptionally well-suited to group travel.
 Costs are lower than most premium destinations, which means the per-person budget stretches further — private guides, business-class domestic flights, luxury accommodations.
 The country’s tourism infrastructure is sophisticated, with English-speaking guides who are genuinely knowledgeable and hotels that range from heritage boutiques to international luxury brands.

 For team offsites, the combination of cultural immersion, physical variety (cycling, kayaking, trekking), and outstanding food creates a trip that appeals to every personality type on your team.
-The cooking classes in particular — hands-on, collaborative, and ending with a meal everyone made together — are natural team-building experiences that do not feel manufactured.
+The cooking classes in particular — hands-on, collaborative, and ending with a meal everyone made together — are natural team-building experiences that don’t feel manufactured.

 Highlights